Ebuube/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * You must use `console.log(...)` to print all output
 * You are not allowed to use `var`

+## 11 Second biggest!

-## Write a script that searches the second biggest integer in the list of arguments.
+Write a script that searches the second biggest integer in the list of arguments.

 * You can assume all arguments can be converted to integer
 * If no argument passed, print `0`